marxanweb/general/documentation/docs_admin.md

 ##### CERTFILE
 The location of an digital certificate file (*.crt) used with a web browser to provide SSL authentication (i.e. https).
 CRT files are used to verify a secure website's authenticity, distributed by certificate authority companies such as GlobalSign, VeriSign and Thawte.
 The full certificate chain needs to be within the certificate file.

+If you get an error 'SEC_ERROR_UNKNOWN_ISSUER' in Firefox it is because the crt certificate does not include the full chain of certificates.
+To fix this, copy the *.crt certificate and paste it into the top of the full *.ca-bundle certificate and save this as a new certificate, e.g. certificate_chain.crt.
+It should then work in Firefox.

 ##### KEYFILE
 This is the location of a private key for this machine that is used with the certificate file to provide SSL authentication.
 Reference a private key file (*.key).